 Submitting a request for access to Saint Louis University in Handshake does not guarantee access.
 If approved, employers must abide by the following requirements:

-- Review and abide by the NACE Principles for Third Party Recruiters
+• Review and abide by the NACE Principles for Third-Party Recruiters

-In the event that any member of an approved third-party staffing firm fails to uphold the standards discussed above, access to Handshake and Saint Louis University students will be permanently terminated for the entire organization.
+If any member of an approved third-party staffing firm fails to uphold the standards discussed above, access to Handshake and Saint Louis University students will be permanently terminated for the entire organization.

 The Career Services office reserves the right to ban any organization from campus for violating any guidelines related to office policies and procedures.

-Employer usage of Handshake is limited to employment/recruiting related purposes only.
+Employer usage of Handshake is limited to employment/recruiting-related purposes only.
 Registered employers must comply with all federal, state, and local laws and established affirmative action/equal employment opportunity regulations and guidelines.

-Career Services reserves the right for any or no reason to deny access to any employer, and also reserves the right to refuse and/or edit job postings as deemed warranted by the University in the University's sole and absolute discretion.
+Career Services reserves the right for any or no reason to deny access to any employer and also reserves the right to refuse and/or edit job postings as deemed warranted by the University in the University's sole and absolute discretion.

-Due to the prevalence of fraudulent employers using generic email addresses, Career Services requires all employers in Handshake use an email domain specific to their company.
+Due to the prevalence of fraudulent employers using generic email addresses, Career Services requires all employers in Handshake to use an email domain specific to their company.

 Employers using Gmail, Yahoo, Outlook, AOL, MSN, Hotmail, email addresses from an internet service provider and all other generic email addresses for their company or any users in Handshake will be declined a connection with Saint Louis University.